top of page

 ST. VINCENT DE PAUL SOCIETY

-St. Vincent de Paul collects and delivers food and monetary donations to help needy neighbors of St. Monica. the group operates a food pantry out of St. Monica, making home deliveries as requested by the main chapter office.
-The group provides support year-round, with special deliveries during the holidays.
+St. Vincent de Paul provides emergency assistance to needy individuals in our community, offering spiritual and practical support.
+They collect and deliver food and monetary donations to help needy neighbors of St. Monica.
+The group operates a food pantry out of St. Monica, making home deliveries as requested by the main chapter office.
+SVdP provides support year-round, with special deliveries during the holidays.
 The St. Monica Chapter meets on the first Thursday of each month at 7pm in the Sr. Pat Meeting Room and as-needed for special events and service opportunities.

 Get involved!
 Join the St. Monica Chapter of the St. Vincent de Paul Society, helping to fill the service needs of the group.
 Support the parish offering to St. Vincent de Paul by participating in the regular collection held on the second Sunday of each month.
 Donate non-perishable food items to fill the food pantry.
 Collection baskets are located at all entrances.
 Reach out to Leo Priemer, president, by email at ljpriemer@gmail.com to find out more information.